getsentry/sentry-docs/src/collections/_documentation/guides/integrate-frontend/generate-first-error.md

     ![Error Stack-trace]({% asset guides/integrate-frontend/generate-first-error-06.png @path %})

-    > * Notice that the stack-trace is **minified** and unreadable.
+    > * Notice that the stack-trace is **minified**.
 This is usually the case with JavaScript code in a production environment.
-    > * An readable stack-trace would be extremely useful here to understand where and why this error occurred.
-    > * Sentry can run-minify the code back to is readable form.
+    > * Sentry can un-minify the code back to it's readable form and display source (code) context lines in the stack frames .
 We will configure that in the next tutorial.

 ***